Skip to Main Content

 Library Computer Instruction Lab

 The library computer instruction lab L260 is vital to librarian’s information literacy pedagogy.
 We support faculty requests for one-shot sessions just in time for research assignments with a lab environment where each student sits at a computer.
 We strongly encourage faculty to request librarians to teach information literacy in the library, where students can best learn how to engage with print and online materials.
 The lab can be made available to other programs on an ad hoc basis (not semester-long courses) if timeslots are open after librarians have scheduled their own instruction.
-Contact Tim Held theld@csustan.edu for more information.
+Contact Kevin Augustine kaugustine@csustan.edu for more information.

 Instruction Assessment